nhsengland/NHSSynth/docs/modules.md

     }
     ```

     Where `#!python common_parsers` is a subset of `#!python COMMON_PARSERS` defined in `common_arguments.py`.
-Note that the "dataset" and "core" parsers are added automatically, so you don't need to specify them.
+Note that the "seed" and "core" parsers are added automatically, so you don't need to specify them.
 These parsers can be used to add arguments to your module that are common to multiple modules, e.g. the `dataloader` and `evaluation` modules both use `--typed` to specify the path of the typed input dataset.

 5. You can (optionally) also edit the following block if you want your module to be included in a full pipeline run: